 An eccentric bottom bracket is a device that installs in the bottom bracket shell of your frame.
 It allows you to adjust your crankset forward and backward about 14 mm to adjust the tension of your belt.

-The main benefit of using an eccentric bottom bracket is that they fit in almost every frame.
-They also help maintain rear triangle stiffness because there are no changes to the dropouts.
-They also allow you to remove your rear wheel without having to re-adjust the belt tension.
+The main benefit of using an eccentric bottom bracket is that they work with almost every frame.
+They also allow you to remove your back wheel without having to re-adjust the belt tension.

 The biggest drawback to eccentric bottom brackets is that they can be a bit creaky.
 They don’t feel quite as solid as a standard bottom bracket.
 Another problem is that they require a bit of maintenance.
 The reason is that water and debris can enter.
 This needs to be cleaned out periodically.